 You cannot use this phrase for yourself.
 At times it may be best to use ～かと思ったら instead.
-Sentences of command, negation, or will appear afterwords.
-For some people, when the event is not of the future or going back in forth in a way that means the first action may happen again in the "future", then the use of ～かと思うと is somewhat unnatural and should be replaced with ～かと思ったら.
+Sentences of command, negation, or will appear afterwards.
+For some people, when the event is not of the future or going back and forth in a way that means the first action may happen again in the "future", then the use of ～かと思うと is somewhat unnatural and should be replaced with ～かと思ったら.
 So, for the sentences below regarding weather, you can paraphrase with the latter and have no problem.

 18. 雨が降ってきたかと｛思うと ?/〇・思ったら 〇｝、もう止んだ。

 Just when I thought it had started to rain, it stopped.

 19. 空が曇ってきたと｛思うと ?/〇・思ったら 〇｝、突然大雨になった。

 Just when I thought it got cloudy, it started to rain heavily.

 Just as I had thought she said she liked A-kun, she then stated that she liked B-kun, and so I don't know what she's thinking.

 The kids had already gone to play outside just when I thought they had come home.

 As a regular noun, 次第 means "course of events".
 It is seen after nouns a lot, especially Sino-Japanese words, but also after the 連用形 of verbs.

 When it attaches to other nouns, it often means "depending on".
 As such, when after the 連用形 of a verb, it may show that something is dependent on an action in question.